MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

 ![image](trash_can.png)

+#Commit

+Good time to **Commit your code**.

 What do we do when the user starts to gather a lot of notes, and instead of 5 entries they have 100 entries?

-Good time to **Commit your code**.
+How can we help them find the note they need?

 Some search functionality in our dashboard would be nice.
 Let's tackle that in the next chapter....